 a.
 Naturalistic -- The causes consist in the objects and principles recognized by science.

 b.
 "Motive" -- Your choices are causally necessitated by your desires, beliefs and motives.
 (Nowadays would likely be considered a subset of 1.)

 c..
 Theistic -- the cause is God.

 --Note that these three are not mutually exclusive --

 a.
-Naturalistic -- everything is explicable in principle through science.
+Naturalistic -- everything, including human choices, is explicable in principle through science.

 a.
 No moral responsibility.
 That is, if your choice is caused by something (God, natural processes) over which you have no control, it seems wrong to praise or blame you.

 c.
 Moral laxness.

 1. Indeterminism -- you really could have chosen otherwise.